gkalsi/worldcup-ros/README.md

-# Russia 2018 Round of 16
+# World Cup - Round of 16

-Visualize possible outcomes of the Russia 2018 World Cup
+Visualize possible outcomes of the Round of 16 at the World cup.

+Previously this repsository was called `russia-2018` but has since been generalized for the Qatar 2022 world cup.

 ## Usage
 ```